Crape myrtle

 Foliage Color: Medium green, Yellow, Seasonal yellow, Seasonal red, Seasonal orange

-Flower Color: Pink, White, Lavender, Magenta, Red
+Flower Color: White, Lavender, Magenta, Red, Pink

 Flower Season: Summer